OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 For the complete rules and regulations in Italian please visit www.miff.it

-MIFF Awards is organized by "Leonardo Da Vinci Film Society" (LDVFS), a non-profit Italian cultural organization, holding its Sixteenth Annual International cinema exhibition in Milan, Italy (May to July in 2016).
+MIFF Awards is organized by "Leonardo Da Vinci Film Society" (LDVFS), a non-profit Italian cultural organization, holding its Eighteenth Annual International cinema exhibition in Milan, Italy (May 2018).
 Following its past editions, the Festival will highlight the art of moviemaking – the freedom and integrity of artistic audiovisual expression with strong story-telling attributes.

-MIFF has been highlighted by the support of many important names in the film industry, such as George Clooney, Charlize Theron, Giancarlo Giannini, Michael Radford, Franco Nero, Daryl Hannah, Minnie Driver, Mark Damon, Peter Falk, Sandra Oh, Alexander Payne, Danny De Vito, Vincent Schiavelli, Pupi Avati, Pietro Scalia, Ezio Greggio, Martin Landau, Josh Hartnett, Vera Farmiga, Paul Sorvino, Gianmarco Tognazzi, Claudia Cardinale, etc.
+MIFF has been highlighted by the presence and support of many important names in the film industry, such as George Clooney, Charlize Theron, Giancarlo Giannini, Michael Radford, Franco Nero, Daryl Hannah, Minnie Driver, Mark Damon, Peter Falk, Sandra Oh, Alexander Payne, Danny De Vito, Vincent Schiavelli, Pupi Avati, Pietro Scalia, Ezio Greggio, Martin Landau, Vera Farmiga, Paul Sorvino, Gianmarco Tognazzi, Matteo Garrone, etc.

-The Festival awards its filmmakers with the Da Vinci Award, a prestigious statuette of the Horse sculpture, symbolic for the city, and designed by one of the most significant people of all time, Leonardo Da Vinci.
-Among the recipients of the Da Vinci Award are many Oscar and Golden Globe Awardeed such as Martin Landau, Charlize Theron, Sandra Oh, Renèe Zellweger, Giancarlo Giannini, Josh Hartnett, Peter Falk, Kristen Stewart, Maggie Gyllenhaal, Daniel Baldwin, Paul Reiser, Alexandra Maria Lara, Gary Sinise, Thomas R. Tognazzi, Chris Paine, Anne Walton, Pietro Scalia, John Daly, Mario Monicelli, Paul Sorvino, Claudia Cardinale and many others.
+The Festival awards its filmmakers with the Da Vinci Award, a prestigious statuette of the Horse sculpture, symbolic for the city of Milan, and designed by one of the most significant people of all time, Leonardo Da Vinci.
+Among the recipients of the Da Vinci Award are many Oscar and Golden Globe Awardeed such as Martin Landau, Charlize Theron, Sandra Oh, Renèe Zellweger, Giancarlo Giannini, Josh Hartnett, Peter Falk, Kristen Stewart, Maggie Gyllenhaal, Daniel Baldwin, Paul Reiser, Alexandra Maria Lara, Gary Sinise, Thomas R. Tognazzi, Chris Paine, Anne Walton, Pietro Scalia, John Daly, Mario Monicelli, Paul Sorvino, Claudia Cardinale, Mira Sorvino and many others.

-As statistics have shown, MIFF is experiencing a consistent annual increase in notable media coverage and in the size of the festival audience.
-Leonardo’s Horse Awarded Film have consistently been acquired by major Italian distribution companies as was the case with Lucky Number Slevin, Matching Jack, Finchè Nozze Non Ci Separino, Bubble, Becoming Chaz, Head in the Clouds, How Much Your Building Weights Mr Foster?, Girl Model, LennoNYC, etc.
+Leonardo’s Horse Awarded Films have consistently been acquired by major Italian distribution companies as was the case with Lucky Number Slevin, Matching Jack, Finchè Nozze Non Ci Separino, Bubble, Becoming Chaz, Head in the Clouds, How Much Your Building Weights Mr Foster?, Girl Model, LennoNYC, etc.

-(Per il regolamento in Italiano si prega di consultare il sito www.miff.it)
+(Per il regolamento in lingua Italiana si prega di consultare il sito www.miff.it al link ISCRIZIONI)

 Film entries submitted to MIFF Awards go through the selection process by our programming committee.
 The selected films are then notified of their "nominated for awards" status.

 The nominated films are then privately shown prior to the festival to Leonardo Da Vinci Film Society (LDVFS) Members, to determine the winner in each category.
-The ballot takes place online, exactly the same as Film Independent and the Spirit Awards.
+The ballot takes place online only to members.

 Online Screeners can be sent with a link and password, after registration and uploading of all the info requested and WAB payment, prior or along with the link, via email.